ircv3/ircv3-specifications/core/message-tags-3.2.md

 Reason: more common URL-escaping eats more space, while IRC message's length is very limited.
 Also having semicolon as `\:` makes it easy to split the `<tags>` string by `;` first.

+If a lone `\` exists at the end of an escaped value (with no escape character following it), then there SHOULD be no output character.
+For example, the escaped value `"test\"` should unescape to `"test"`.

 ## Rules for naming message tags

 The full tag name MUST be treated as an opaque identifier.